harsh-dexter/leetleague/README.md

 -   **Stats**: Overview stats for total friends and total problems solved today by the group.
 -   **Dark Mode**: Toggle between light and dark themes.
 Theme preference is saved.
 -   **Responsive Design**: Built with Tailwind CSS and ShadCN UI for a responsive experience.
+-   **Company Questions**: Browse and filter coding interview questions by company.

 ## Technologies Used